How to become

 Career tips

-You'll need to develop experience in both the creative and business sides of film or programme making.
-You'll also need to develop an understanding of the production process, and a good network of contacts in the industry.
+You'll need to develop experience in both the creative and business sides of film and programme making.
+You'll also need to develop a network of contacts to get advice about the industry and potential opportunities for work experience or trainee positions.

 Professional and industry bodies